Entry26.png

 “Who said I had to?
 You and I are friends, Fanesca,” he shrugged his shoulders and smiled so effortlessly.
 “I don’t wish to help you out of any sort of obligation, I just… care about you.

-I stood there. just lost for words.
+I stood there.
+Just lost for words.
 If this was any sort of common virtue of the surface world, why was he the only who had spoken it to me so plainly?

-One gesture gave me respite.
+One gesture gave my confused heart respite.
 His eyes were earnest—they always were.
 But the way he nervously fiddled with the holy symbol beneath his pauldron… the bound hands of Ilmater… they told another side of the story.
 The side that I needed to hold onto for dear life: this is his doctrine.
 Even if he felt unclean and unfitting to declare His name, Raph’æl was still an Ilmatari.
 He was just being a good cleric.

-The gods are testing my fragile heart.
+The gods are testing your fragile heart.

 We reached the southern end of the market district and sat upon an open bench.
 I took in my surroundings gratefully, even if just a bit uncomfortable.